Home » The Climbing Systems » Hitch Climbing System

 Because the Hitch Climbing Method allows the climber to ascend on a single rope, the system can be considered a type of SRT system.
 However, in order to avoid confusion, JRB has created separate pages for each specific system.
 This system is dedicated to the methods stated above.
 These are the other systems which can be used to execute the Hitch Climbing Method:

-- A JRB Cinch System is also a Hitch Climbing system, but one which does not require tying the anchor knot at the tree, but at the expense of a more difficult rope retrieval.
+• A JRB Cinch System is also a Hitch Climbing system, but one which uses the JRB Cinch as the anchor.

 This is the same method but demonstrated on a Rappel Rope which was converted into a climbing system: